Cymbeline, King of Britain

 This association landed with me when working on the scene in which Cloten, the King’s stepson, having just come from a game of bowls which has turned violent, likens himself to a “cock that nobody can match” in a fight.
 A plan of Whitehall in 1680 shows the Cockpit in what appears to be the Palace’s entertainments complex: tennis courts, a tilt-yard, and at least two other areas which look like sporting venues (quite probably bowls and fencing were accommodated in the precinct).

 I think Cymbeline was very likely composed as the King’s Men’s centrepiece of the opening season of their new prestige theatre in the royal palace, with metatheatrical reference to the former purpose and immediate surroundings of the performance venue.
 The play’s attempt to create a British national identity myth – a tapestry wrought significantly of moments from Shakespeare’s other plays – speaks clearly to the court, even if it was perhaps unlikely to have captivated the groundlings at the Globe.
-It seems aimed at an educated audience familiar enough with Shakespeare’s oeuvre to appreciate the theatrical in-jokes, while subscribing to the King’s desire to hear of classical, quasi-Biblical justification for his dream of uniting the disparate nations of the British Isles into a United Kingdom, and rebooting Britain’s relationship with her continental neighbours.
+It is aimed at an educated audience familiar enough with Shakespeare’s oeuvre to appreciate the theatrical in-jokes, while subscribing to the King’s desire to hear of classical, quasi-Biblical justification for his dream of uniting the disparate nations of the British Isles into a United Kingdom, and rebooting Britain’s relationship with her continental neighbours.
 The full title given in the First Folio, Cymbeline, King of Britain, which we used for this production, could not more clearly address the Scottish king sitting uncomfortably on the English throne.

 Anyway, whether this historical theory is correct or not – and I don’t think it’s been advanced before – Cymbeline evidently wears its concern for the past and future of Britain on its sleeve.
 And if you’ve seen any of the work I’ve made at Central since 2016, or if you’ve explored this website, or encountered me on social media or in person, you’ll know that so do I.